Special Weather Statement issued for Hancock, Pearl River by NWS - NewsBreak

 Special Weather Statement issued for Hancock, Pearl River by NWS

-Effective: 2021-08-10 14:25:00 CDT Expires: 2021-08-10 15:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Frequent cloud to ground lightning is occurring with these storms.
+Effective: 2021-08-11 12:18:00 CDT Expires: 2021-08-11 13:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Frequent cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-Target Area: Hancock; Pearl River Strong thunderstorms will impact portions of southeastern Washington Parish, northwestern Hancock and southwestern Pearl River Counties through 315 PM CDT At 251 PM CDT, Doppler radar was tracking strong thunderstorms along a line extending from near Mcneil to near Picayune.
-Movement was northwest at 15 mph.
+Target Area: Hancock; Pearl River A strong thunderstorm will impact portions of southeastern St. Tammany Parish, west central Hancock and south central Pearl River Counties through 130 PM CDT At 1228 PM CDT, Doppler radar was tracking a strong thunderstorm near Pearl River, or near Slidell, moving northwest at 10 mph.
 HAZARD...Winds in excess of 30 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Bogalusa, Picayune, Crossroads and Mcneil.
-This includes Interstate 59 in Mississippi between mile markers 3 and 17.
+Locations impacted include Slidell, Picayune, Pearl River, Lacombe and Slidell Airport.
+This includes the following Interstates Interstate 10 in Louisiana between mile markers 264 and 271.
+Interstate 12 between mile markers 76 and 84.
+Interstate 59 in Louisiana between mile markers 1 and 11.
+Interstate 59 in Mississippi between mile markers 1 and 7.
+Main concern is frequent cloud to ground lightning and possibly blinding rain on I-12.
 MAX HAIL SIZE...0.00 IN MAX WIND GUST...30 MPHalerts.weather.gov

 Comments / 0